aaronicsubstances/code-augmentor/code-augmentor-ant/README.md

 # Ant Plugin Documentation

+## Plugin Specification

+**NB:** *If running the ant plugin from code-augmentor-app, then the ant classpath and tasks are already setup, and this step can be skipped.*

+The ant classpath needs to be manually set up with jars from Maven Central with the following coordinates:

+   * com.aaronicsubstances:code-augmentor-core:2.0.0
+   * com.aaronicsubstances:code-augmentor-ant:2.0.0
+   * com.google.code.gson:gson:2.8.6

+Then to load the tasks, use

+```xml
+<taskdef resource="CodeAugmentorTasks.xml" onerror="failall" />
+```

+## Plugin Tasks

 The available ant tasks are

    - code_aug_prepare
    - code_aug_complete

-To load tasks, use

-```xml
-<taskdef resource="CodeAugmentorTasks.xml" onerror="failall" />
-```

 The two tasks correspond to the preparation and completion stages of Code Augmentor.
 Use of [exec](https://ant.apache.org/manual/Tasks/exec.html) task or some other means is expected to carry out the intervening processing stage.